iricigor/EasyAzureFunction/README.md

 In order to fully use this module, you need have Azure function and do two simple steps.

-If you already have AzF, you just run ```New-AzFC <MyCommand>``` and then upload generated files to your function!
-Simple as that!

-### Create Azure function
+### Create Azure Function

-You would need to have default HTTP triggered PowerShell function created in your Azure subscription.
+You would need to have HTTP triggered PowerShell function created in your Azure subscription.
-If you dont have Azure subscription, you can get free account [here](https://azure.microsoft.com/en-us/free/).
+If you do not have Azure subscription, you can get free account [here](https://azure.microsoft.com/en-us/free/).

 Creating AzF is fairly simple: Click on 'Create a resource', search and select 'Function App', fill in required values and click on 'Create'.
 Once your App is deployed, find it under 'Function Apps' service group.